Contractual Redundancy Pay

 • Self-employed people.

-• Public sector jobs (like police officers or the armed forces).
+• Workers in some public sector jobs (like police officers or the armed forces).

 • Crown servants and parliamentary staff.